 - Clean blackberries by rolling back and forth in an open towel.
 If dirt is obvious on blackberries, rinse carefully in cool running water and drain thoroughly.
 Crush blackberries one layer at a time using a potato masher.
 Measure required quantity of crushed blackberries and remaining ingredients for your recipe.

-- Prepare fruit and lime zest in a saucepan.
+Prepare fruit in a saucepan.
 Gradually stir in Ball Jam Setting Mix with Pectin.
 Add butter, if using.
 Bring mixture to a full rolling boil that cannot be stirred down, over high heat, stirring constantly.

-- Add entire measure of sugar, stirring to dissolve.
+Add entire measure of sugar, stirring to dissolve.
 Return mixture to a full rolling boil.
 Boil hard 1 minute, stirring constantly.
 Remove from heat.
 Skim foam if necessary.
+Stir in the lemon juice.

 - Ladle hot jam into hot jars, one at a time, leaving 1/2 inch (0.65cm) headspace.
 Wipe rims.
 Centre lids on jars.
 Apply bands and adjust to fingertip tight.